Barca stuns PSG 6-1 in astonishing comeback

 Former Bayern and Chelsea star Michael Ballack tweeted: "That's Champions League," followed by a series of fire emojis.

-In the 2005 Champions League final, Liverpool came back from a 3-0 deficit to beat AC Milan on penalties, but Barca's victory is arguably the greatest comeback in Champions League, given those frantic and frenetic final seven minutes.
+In the 2005 Champions League final, Liverpool came back from a 3-0 deficit to beat AC Milan on penalties, but Barca's victory is arguably the greatest comeback in the history of the Champions League, given those frantic and frenetic final seven minutes.

 Historic